carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 So the biggest genome es `A909` and we will start our clustering algorithm with this genome.

-## Finding gene families with BDBH algorithm
+## Finding gene families with BBH algorithm

 To make a gene family, we first need to identify the most similar genes between genomes.
 The Bidirectional Best Hit algorithm will allow us to find the pairs of genes that are the most similar